Guidance for Parishioners attending Mass in our churches

 • IMPORTANT: At the end of Mass, please leave the church in an orderly fashion respecting social distancing.

-• Spend as little time as possible in church and please respect social distancing as you leave.
+• Spend as little time as possible inside the church and please respect social distancing as you leave.

-• Do not expect to leave by the door you used on your way in.
+• Leave by the door you used on your way in.

 • Sanitise your hands using the sanitiser provided by the exit door.